 Now, I can say this is the reason why point 2 is true in my case.
 Building the system would have been more difficult for me if I did not know about SEO, copywriting, content creation, eBook creation, graphic design, web design, and sales.

 I would have had to outsource everything and that would have increased the cost implication for me.
-Even though I still had to outsource some of the graphic design because of time, everything still worked out together because of years of learning several “irrelevant” things.
+Although I still had to outsource some of the graphic design because of time, everything still worked out together because of years of learning several “irrelevant” things.

 It seems all entrepreneurs, although they have one primary skill, usually learn all the skills to some extent until they’re financially stable enough to outsource the other skills and focus on their areas of specialty